 Currently, numerous restaurants are relying on their delivery service success to survive the pandemic and not go bust, so it is good to support them in this effort and at the same time, a convenient (and tasty) way to reward an employee for going the extra mile.

 So, research nearby restaurants that are ready to deliver, ensure these restaurants follow all the COVID-19 safety precautions and then offer to get lunch delivered to your employees as a way to appreciate their hard work.
 They’ll surely be grateful for one less meal to cook and a little less stress on their plates.
 Again, opt for local restaurants instead of huge chains to support small businesses in these testing times.

 While micromanaging is a big no-no, it’s essential to keep track of what employees are doing when working from home, not just to check if everyone is on the right track but also to give recognition at the right time.

 If you find behavior that’s worthy of appreciation, don’t wait for an occasion to give recognition.
 Reward that employee right away to make it more meaningful.
-Be it on your company’s messaging platform, a quick team-wide email, or just shining a light on the employee verbally during video meetings – being timely in giving recognition is important.
+Be it via a messaging platform, a quick team-wide email, or just by shining a light on the employee verbally during video meetings – being timely in giving recognition is important.

 About The Author: